Best Antioxidants For Skin Health & Beauty

 Antioxidants reduce inflammation.
 This includes inflammation in your skin caused by sunburns or other irritants.

 By reducing inflammation, the body is better able to heal and protect itself against further Sun damage and photo-aging.

 Some antioxidants, such as vitamin C, can even stimulate collagen production while reducing melanin production.
-Which leads us to our final key benefit.
+This leads us to our final key benefit.